karanr05/karanr05/README.md

 - 🔭 I’m currently working on [RedBus-Clone Project](https://backend-api-r2s4.onrender.com)

-- 👯 I’m looking to collaborate on **I'm always looking for opportunities to collaborate on projects that can make a positive impact.
+- 👯 I’m looking to collaborate on  projects that can make a positive impact.
 I'm open to working with other web development technologies and frameworks.**

-- 💬 Ask me about **Ask me about the MERN stack, and I'd be happy to share my knowledge and experience.**
+- 💬 Ask me about the MERN stack, and I'd be happy to share my knowledge and experience.**

 - 📫 How to reach me **karanramalingam5@gmail.com**